Airam-2003/Ingles2-JulianMatiasZarco-EscrituraPR/README.md

 # English 2 - Writing project: Pull Request
 **By: Julián Matías Zarco**

-*Note: this repository was created for educational purposes.*
+This repository was created for the purpose of writing a Pull Request, as well as showing the rhetorical moves and any abbreviations used.